KEDuran/Team_Profile_Generator/README.md

 ### Minimum Requirements

-The items listed below are the minimum requirements that must be met before submission for this assignment.
+The items listed below are the minimum requirements that must be met for this project.

 - Functional application.